kubeform/kubeform/docs/guides/README.md

 - **Linode :** This section describes provision different Linode infrastructure using Kubeform.
 Start learning from [here](/docs/guides/linode/README.md).

-- **DigitalOcean :** This section describes provision different Digitalocean infrastructure using Kubeform.
+- **DigitalOcean :** This section describes provision different DigitalOcean infrastructure using Kubeform.
 Start learning from [here](/docs/guides/digitalocean/README.md).

 - **Modules :** This section describes provision different Terraform Modules can be used with Kubeform.
 Start learning from [here](/docs/guides/modules/README.md).